 Both of the student’s parents are deceased or the student is or was (until age 18) a ward/dependent of the court (provide appropriate proof)

-3. Adult Relative – for students under the age of 24, when the adult relative has claimed the student on his/her taxes for the past five consecutive years; provide tax returns and proof of physical presence in Florida for past 12 months for both student and adult relative
+3. Adult Relative – for students under the age of 24, when the adult relative has claimed the student on his/her taxes for the past three consecutive years; provide tax returns and proof of physical presence in Florida for past 12 months for both student and adult relative